rgardner/file_mirror/README.md

 {
     "copy_specs": [
         {
-            "src": "input directory 1",
+            "src": "~/foo/bar",
-            "dst": "output directory 1",
+            "dst": "~/baz/bar",
             "last_sync_time": null
         },
         {
-            "src": "input directory 1",
+            "src": "/parent/dir",
-            "dst": "output directory 1",
+            "dst": "~/other_dir",
             "last_sync_time": null
         }
     ]
 }
 ```

-Then, just run `sync.py`!
-It will display the last sync times for each folder
+Then, just run `file_mirror.py`!
+It will display the last sync time for each
-and prompt you for confirmation before copying all the files in each of the
+folder and prompt you for confirmation before copying all the files in each of
-folders to the destination.
+the folders to the destination.

 ## Development